Skip to Main Content

 Varun Jain is admitted to practice in Maryland.
 He is not currently admitted in the District of Columbia.
 He is supervised by a member of the D.C.
 Bar.

-Between his time in public service, Varun was in-house counsel at a multinational ride-sharing service company and an autonomous vehicle startup.
-There he provided extensive advice on day-to-day regulatory and operational issues, product launches, permitting strategy, investigations, and crisis management.
-He also worked closely with federal, state, and local policy officials, regulators, and agency staff to advance thoughtful legislation and regulations, including by testifying before a public utilities commission.
+Between his periods of public service, Varun was in-house counsel at a multinational ride-sharing company and an autonomous vehicle startup, where he advised on AV and mobility permitting, product launches, government investigations, and crisis management.
+He also worked with federal, state, and local regulators and policymakers on emerging mobility frameworks and provided testimony before a public utilities commission.

 • Member, Section Council, Section of Administrative Law and Regulatory Practice, American Bar Association